 Hadassah was an orphan who had been given the Persian name of Esther.
 She lived with Mordecai, her legal guardian, in Susa - one of the greatest cities in the Persian empire.
 They lived during the reign of King Ahasuerus.
-The king had foolishly banished his queen from the kingdom because she refused her husband's request to flaunt her beauty before him, and his drunken courtiers and princes, the king's feast.
+The king had foolishly banished his queen, Vashti, from the kingdom because she refused her husband's request to flaunt her beauty before him and his drunken courtiers and princes at the king's feast.

-Sometime later Ahasuerus regretted his hasty decision and was persuaded by his unethical advisors to hold a beauty contest, and select the maiden who most excited his passions, as his queen - and at Mordecai's behest, Esther participated.
+Sometime later, Ahasuerus regretted his hasty decision and was persuaded by his unethical advisors to hold a beauty contest to select the maiden who most excited his passions as his queen - and at Mordecai's behest, Esther participated.
 For whatever reason, Esther's uncle advised her against revealing her Jewish heritage and we read, "Esther did not make known her people or her kindred, for Mordecai had instructed her that she should not make them known."

 Both Daniel and Joseph lived as enslaved captives under ungodly rulers in a pagan land, but neither sinned against the Lord or compromised their faith in God.
-Joseph fled from sexual temptation and ended up in jail, while Daniel faced a den of hungry lions in preference to dishonouring the Lord their God... and we should be careful that compromise does not creep into our decisions, because of adverse circumstances.
+Joseph fled from sexual temptation and ended up in jail, while Daniel faced a den of hungry lions in preference to dishonouring the Lord... and we should be careful that compromise does not creep into our decisions because of adverse circumstances.

-As children of God compromise should never be an option and there are many warnings against spiritual apostasy.
-God is faithful to His word, His character is true, His righteousness stands fast for ever and His plan of redemption continues to unfold.. and we should reflect our heavenly Father.. by maintaining our trust in Him.
-He has given us His word which cannot be broken and has promised His sufficient strength will meet every crisis.. if we simply trust Him in the storm.
+As children of God, compromise should never be an option and there are many warnings against spiritual apostasy.
+God is faithful to His Word, His character is true, His righteousness stands fast for ever, and His plan of redemption continues to unfold... and we should reflect our heavenly Father by maintaining our trust in Him.
+He has given us His Word which cannot be broken and has promised that His sufficient strength will meet every crisis if we simply trust Him in the storm.

 However, God in His grace even used Mordecai and Hadassah to save Israel from destruction and forward His redemptive plans and purposes for His chosen people.
-In His grace, they were given victory over their enemies when they cried out to Him in their distress, and despite their compromise...
-God's people continue to be celebrated the victory Mordecai and Esther were given, as each year they keep the feast of Purim and the book of Esther is included in the canon of Scripture.
+In His grace, they were given victory over their enemies when they cried out to Him in their distress, and despite their compromise, God's people continue to celebrate the victory Mordecai and Esther were given, as each year they keep the feast of Purim and the book of Esther is included in the canon of Scripture.

-Although we continue to rejoice at the wonderful way God saved His people from the enemy who sought to annihilate them as, I am sure that the Lord could have used them, in a different way to rescue Israel from extinction, without them needing to compromise their faith.
+Although we continue to rejoice at the wonderful way God saved His people from the enemy who sought to annihilate them, I am sure that the Lord could have used them in a different way to rescue Israel from extinction, without them needing to compromise their faith.

 Heavenly Father, thank You for the many lessons we can learn from the book of Esther and the important reminder that we should never compromise our faith, but stand fast in the evil day.
-Thank You that even when I fail, and find myself overwhelmed by the circumstances of life, Your grace is sufficient and can abound towards all Your people.
-Thank You that we have everything we need for life and godliness... so that we are enabled to abound unto every good work, for Your praise and glory.
-Use me I pray in the place where You have planted me, for Your holy name's sake, This I ask in Jesus' name, AMEN.
+Thank You that even when I fail and find myself overwhelmed by the circumstances of life, Your grace is sufficient and abounds towards all Your people.
+Thank You that I have everything I need for life and godliness, so that I am enabled to abound unto every good work for Your praise and glory.
+Use me I pray, in the place where You have planted me, for Your holy name's sake.
+This I ask in Jesus' name, AMEN.